 “Nothing,” Adam said, shrugging.

-His dad gave him a hard look.
-“Didn’t you have a test?”
+His dad gave him a hard look and asked, “Didn’t you have a test?”

 Adam whispered, “Yeah.”

 Sometimes, the dialogue doesn’t mention the speaker at all.
 This occurs often in conversations when the reader can follow the exchange of words between people.
 The key is to start a new line every time the speaker changes.

 Maria hastily packed her bag.
 “I’m going to be late for my flight!” she cried.

 Roberto stood in the doorway.
 “Do you really have to go?”

 “I’ve already told you, I can’t miss this conference.”

 She faltered for only a moment.
 "I … will not give up on my dreams, no matter what."

 Use Paragraph Blocks for a Long Dialogue From One Speaker

 When one speaker is talking for more than one paragraph, you do not close each paragraph with quotation marks.